lazy-ocean/next-js-boilerplate/README.md

-This is a [Next.js](https://nextjs.org/) boilerplate to create SPA-s without breaking a sweat. 🥵
+This is a [Next.js](https://nextjs.org/) boilerplate to create SSR-d apps without breaking a sweat. 🥵

 ## Stack and tools